The Firebrand Moderate: Thoughts from a Gun Owner

 Meanwhile, hunters and responsible gun-owners aside, America is home to an increasingly dangerous and irresponsible population of gun-boosters, encouraged by the NRA, whose political and social manifesto is hidebound, ludicrous, and increasingly paranoid.
 Any responsible American not in the thrall of conspiracy theories knows it should be quite a bit more difficult to buy a gun than it is today.
 There are simply too many bullets flying around, the great majority of them fired by people who should never have gotten hold of a firearm.
 Fully 75 percent of American voters today are in favor of stricter gun laws, but too many of their representatives are being paid off by the NRA, and the NRA’s position starts and ends with an absolute refusal to budge.

-To some extent, those who favor stricter gun laws are setting themselves up for ridicule.
+Too often, those who favor stricter gun laws set themselves up for ridicule.
 People who know something about guns understandably don’t like to be browbeaten by people who don’t know much about them, even if those people have a point.